yur-spiridonov/NPAt-Core-Research/README.md

 In IEEE 754, if e < e_min and K̃ = 0, such X̃ is taken as ±0.
 The standard lacks representation of explicit exact zero.
 This leads to ambiguity — for example: 1/+0 and 1/−0.
 If +0 and −0 are not equal to exact zero, then 1/+0 = +∞ and 1/−0 = −∞.
 At the same time, for exact zero: 1/0 = NaN.

-In NPAt, explicit exact zero is obtained when subtracting equal exact numbers X̄:
+In NPAt, an explicit exact zero is obtained when subtracting equal exact numbers X̄:
 - If during calculations with exact values X̄ we obtain K̄ = 0 → X̄ is **exactly equal to zero**
 - If at least one operand is inexact, the obtained X̂ with K̂ = 0 is an **infinitely small number** (positive +0 or negative −0)